DM587/dm561.github.io/_posts/2018-01-23-exercises.md

    Hint: What does the upper bound of $H_g$ tell us about such an example?
    (Recall that $g$ is the size of the largest set in the instance.)

+#### Sheet 4: <a name="sheet4"></a> Exercises for Monday, February 12

+1. Let $G$ be a complete undirected graph with non-negative edge weights.

+    a) Let $W$ denote the maximum weight of any edge in $G$.
+       For each edge $e$, add $W$ to the weight of $e$.
+       Let $G'$ denote the resulting weighted graph.

+       Prove that the weights of $G'$ are metric, i.e., prove that they satisfy the triangle inequality.

+    b) Argue that a TSP tour in $G$ is optimal, if and only if the corresponding tour in $G'$ is optimal.

+    c) Why doesn't this contradict Theorem 2.9?

+2. Describe an algorithm for finding an Euler tour in a graph where all vertices have even degree.